peeperklip/ansibles/README.md

 * playbooks/update_packages.yml to update the packages
 * playbooks/create_server.yml To create a web server (needs to be ran after create packages)
 * playbooks/deploy_symfony.yml (make sure that `deploy_path` variable is defined.
 Example in `inventory/inv_file`)
+I'd suggest running the playbooks in this order because it might end up causing weird issues otherwise.
+Restart the web server when doing this
 # Restarting nginx/apache
 ```bash
 ansible webservers -i ./inventory/inv_file  -m service -a "name=nginx state=restarted" --become